VCCRI/jointsv/README.md

   in which they appear in the command line.

 * `-o`/`--output FILE`: name of the output file.
 If omitted, the default is `output.vcf`.
+  If set to `-`, then the output is written to stdout.

 * `--chromosome chr3,chr7`: indicates which chromosomes are to be processed, as comma-separated values.
   If this parameter is omitted, all chromosomes are included.